JasonCourtois/PolyFarm/README.md

 ```

 - If you wish to edit the 3D models or animations for the animals, download blender [here](https://www.blender.org/download/)!
-    - Once blender is installed, open any of the .blender files found in the public directory of this project.
+    - Once blender is installed, open any of the .blend files found in the public directory of this project.

 # References